jakevdp/sklearn_pycon2013/README.md

     git clone git://github.com/jakevdp/sklearn_pycon2013.git

 If you can't or don't want to install git, there is a link above to download the contents of this repository as a zip file.
+I may make minor changes to the repository in the days before the tutorial, however, so cloning the repository is a much better option.

 Data Downloads
 --------------
 The data for this tutorial is not included in the repository.
 We will be using several data sets during the tutorial: most are built-in to scikit-learn, and one is culled from the
 [Sloan Digital Sky Survey](http://skyserver.sdss.org/public/en/) The tutorial includes code which automatically downloads and caches these data.
 Because the wireless network